-Students seeking to withdraw from the university must submit the Complete Withdrawal Form to the Office of the Registrar in person.
-The form is available at www.aus.edu/registration/forms.
+Students seeking to withdraw from the university must submit the Complete Withdrawal Form (available at www.aus.edu/registration/forms) to the Office of the Registrar.
+The student must submit the form in person.

 If complete withdrawal occurs during the add and drop period, the courses are dropped and are not recorded in the student's transcript.
 If withdrawal occurs prior to the end of the 10th week of classes (end of the fourth week of classes for a six-week summer term), a grade of W is assigned to the student for the specific course.
 In addition, the refund schedule outlined in the table below will apply.